asehmi/streamlit-label-studio-frontend/README.md

 ## Debugging

 If you use vs-code, then I have included my `.vscode` launch settings.
-Turn on remote debugging by setting the debug flag in the statement below, in `app.py`, to `True`.
-You can djust the `port` setings here too, and make sure you do the same in `launch.json`.
+Turn on remote debugging in `app.py` by setting the debug flag in the statement below to `True`.
+You can adjust the `port` setings here too, but also remember to do the same in `launch.json`.

 ```python
 streamlit_debug.set(flag=False, wait_for_client=True, host='localhost', port=6789)